AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-users.md

 1. On the **My Members** tab, select **Add Member**.

 1. Select tenant users for membership.

-All If necessary, you can filter the list of users by typing in the **Filter users** field.
+	**Tip:** If necessary, you can filter the list of users by typing in the **Filter users** field.

 1. Select **Save**.